YukiFinamore/bionexo_ubs_api/README.md

 ```

-After config your database file, create yout database with this commandline on your terminal:
+After config your database file, create your database with this command line on your terminal:

 ```
 bundle exec rake db:create